muranamihdk/denden_extension/README.md

 ## Usage
 Designate denden_extension as extension with other extensions when you use the Python-Markdown.
-For example:
 ```
 >>> import markdown
 >>> from denden_extension import DenDenExtension